English - Creative Writing Emphasis Requirements (BA/BS)

 Total Units: 121-123

-Notes: The math and English courses you will take during your first year will depend on UW System placement exam scores.
+The math and English courses you will take during your first year will depend on UW System placement exam scores or ACT/SAT subscores.
 This four-year plan reflects the math and English courses most common for students in this major.
-All students are encourage to complete placement testing prior to attending Warhawks SOAR (Student Orientation, Advising, and Registration).
+All students are encouraged to complete placement testing prior to attending Warhawks SOAR.

-Opportunities: An internship is not required for the creative writing major but can be a great opportunity for practical experience.
-An internship is an experiential learning opportunity that provides students with hands-on experience in a potential career field, supervision and coaching from prospective employers, and the ability to learn professional norms and behaviors.
+Third Year: An internship provides students with hands-on experience in a potential career field, supervision and coaching from prospective employers, and the ability to learn professional norms and behaviors.
 In addition, completing an internship allows students to differentiate themselves in a competitive job market.
-Students should begin planning for an internship by the beginning of the junior year and can complete the internship in the junior or senior year.

-Opportunities: LSINDP 399: Career Information in Letters and Sciences is a 1-credit course that focuses on career and graduate school opportunities; identifying skills, strengths, and work values; creating effective job search materials; developing a networking strategy; and planning for a successful post-graduation transition.
-Planning for Graduation: Students are encouraged to apply for graduation one full semester prior to their intended graduation date.
-Information about commencement is on the Registrar’s Office website (http://www.uww.edu/registrar/graduation) and the application for graduation is available to students in the WINS Student Information System.
+Career Information in Letters and Sciences (LSINDP 399) is a 1-credit course that focuses on transition to career and graduate school opportunities; identifying skills, strengths, and work values; creating effective job search materials; and, developing a networking strategy.